Webhooks: Connecting SuperSaaS to other websites

 - Only send an SMS notification when someone is placed from a waiting list, not for every appointment change

 - Only notify a teacher of a new booking if the class is taught by that teacher, ignore other bookings on the same schedule

 - Only send a notification to management if the booking has a value of more than $100

-When you create a new “Zap”, as they call it, the Zapier site will request an example object from SuperSaaS.
+When you create a new webhook, Zapier/Integromat will request an example object from SuperSaaS.
 The example object lists the available fields and some example content.
 The fields that the webhook sends are dependent on which fields are enabled in your account and whether a custom form is attached.
-The fields “trigger” and “role” are included with all triggers, except “Send mail”, and are useful way to filter events.
+There are “event” and “role” fields included with most triggers which can be used to filter the events.
 For example, you could filter only triggers that contain the value “delete” in the field “event”.

 |Trigger||Possible values of the “event” field|

 |Changed appointment||create, edit, place, pending, destroy, restore, approve, revert|